-What was implemented - Outputs

-Tangible initiatives and activities undertaken during the first year of ISM implementation to achieve objectives.

-What we learned from the data - Key performance indicators

-Quantitative indicators analyzed and interpreted by Toronto Seniors Housing and the City to understand the early impacts and challenges of the ISM during the first year of implementation.

-Qualitative input gathered from tenants and staff through the direct engagements led by the City over spring and summer 2022.
-This input provides additional depth to the interpretation of key performance indicators and forms the basis of the recommendations.
+- What was implemented Outputs: Tangible initiatives and activities undertaken during the first year of ISM implementation to achieve objectives. - What we learned from the data Key performance indicators: Quantitative indicators analyzed and interpreted by Toronto Seniors Housing and the City to understand the early impacts and challenges of the ISM during the first year of implementation. - What we learned from tenants and staff: Qualitative input gathered from tenants and staff through the direct engagements led by the City over spring and summer 2022.
+This input provides additional depth to the interpretation of key performance indicators and forms the basis of the recommendations. - Recommendations: 12 high-level recommendations for action.
+These recommendations will guide implementation improvements and reinforce themes that emerged from the input of tenants, the Senior Tenants Advisory Committee, and ISM staff. - Ideas from tenants and staff: Suggestions from tenants and staff to advance the recommendations in the short-, medium-, and long-term, with attention to ensuring that next steps reflect the voices of those living and working in Toronto Seniors Housing Corporation buildings.

-Recommendations

-12 high-level recommendations for action.
-These recommendations will guide implementation improvements and reinforce themes that emerged from the input of tenants, the Senior Tenants Advisory Committee, and ISM staff.

-Suggestions from tenants and staff to advance the recommendations in the short-, medium-, and long-term, with attention to ensuring that next steps reflect the voices of those living and working in Toronto Seniors Housing Corporation buildings.

-Short-term ideas: Quick wins, 3-6 months to implement
+Short-term ideas: Quick wins, 3-6 months to implement Medium-term ideas: Require more time and resources, 6-12 months Long-term ideas: Require substantial time and financial resources, 12+ months

-Medium-term ideas: Require more time and resources, 6-12 months advance recommendations in the short-, medium- and long-term.
+• Ideas from City partners: Opportunities identified by the City to advance recommendations in the short-, medium- and long-term.
 These reflect the City's knowledge of seniors' supports and services and provide potential opportunities to partner with the City in the delivery of the ISM.